Pvt. Abel Flores Ortega

 On September 24, 1944, Abel was transferred to

-there only a few days before being put on the Japanese
+there only a few days before being sent to the

 the trip to Japan on this "Hell Ship" was the

-Since there was no room to sit down, the men
+In the hold there was no room to sit down, so

-the men stayed in a half-sitting position most of the
+the men stayed in a half-sitting position most

 permitted on the deck was to go to the